yuliethc/NewPortfolio/content/featured/HalcyonTheme/index.md

   - Bootstrap
 ---

 A web-based ERP system integrated to an electronic invoicing system.
-Develop for Escobedo Medina Auditores Asociados in 2019-2020 in a 6 people group team.
+Develop for Escobedo Medina Auditores Asociados in a 6 people group team.